DavesCodeMusings/CloudPi/docs/install-dns.md

 ```

 ## Next Steps
 At this point in the project, you've taken the Raspberry Pi from a basic out-of-the-box install to a host that's customized for your home network.
 Now it's time to add more storage to the system so you can start hosting applications and storing data.
-That's covered in the next step, [provisioning storage](provision-storage.md).
+That's covered in the next step, [provisioning external storage](provision-storage.md).

 ___

-_The Naming of Cats is a difficult matter &mdashT.S.
+_The Naming of Cats is a difficult matter &mdash;T.S.
 Elliot_